HL7Norway/FHIR-hackathon-2025/currentbuild/index.md

 The Norwegian FHIR Hackathon 2025 takes place on EHiN preconference on the 10. november 2025.
 The Norwegian FHIR hackathon is a collaborative effort of HL7 Norway in cooperation with [NHN](https://www.nhn.no/), [Helsedirektoratet](https://www.helsedirektoratet.no/), [Bedredelt](https://bedredelt.no/), [Felleskatalogen](https://www.felleskatalogen.no/medisin/) and [HL7 Norge](https://www.hl7.no/)

+### Registration

+[Registration is now open, please use registration form at EHiN](https://event.checkin.no/167096/prekonferanse-ehin-2025) **Please select "Norwegian FHIR Hackathon 2025" and fill out the registration form.**

 ### Pre-meetings

 We will arrange two pre meetings before the hackathon.
 The pre meetings will be arranged one and two weeks before the actual hackathon (on october 27th and november 3rd 1000-1100).
 The track leads will introduce the different tracks and there will be time for questions and discussions about how to prepare for the actual hackathon.
 Both pre-meetings will be digital only on Teams, and you will receive an invite for the pre meeting via e-mail (you can also download an ical from the [meeting pages](https://hl7norway.github.io/FHIR-hackathon-2025/currentbuild/pre-agenda.html)).

-### Registration

-[Registration is now open, please use registration form at EHiN](https://event.checkin.no/167096/prekonferanse-ehin-2025)

 ### Why should you attend?